Bhupesh-V/30-seconds-of-cpp/algorithm/lexicographical_compare().md

-Defination:-
+# lexicographical_compare

-Compares the corresponding pair of elements of the two sequences identified by [first1, last1) and [first2, last2).
+**Defination**: Compares the corresponding pair of elements of the two sequences identified by [first1, last1) and [first2, last2).
-The comparison continues until either the element pair does not match, the pair(last1, last2) is reached, or either last1 or last2 is reached
-(if the sequences are not of equal size).
-That is in layman terms it compares two strings and returns a boolean value true/false Syntax:- lexicographical_compare(first1,last1,first2,last2)for example:
+The comparison continues until either the element pair does not match, the pair(last1, last2) is reached, or either last1 or last2 is reached(if the sequences are not of equal size).That is in layman terms it compares two strings and returns a boolean value true/false
+Syntax:- lexicographical_compare(first1,last1,first2,last2)for example:

 string a[]={"dog", "cat", "cow"};